kyungjae-lee/engineers-notebook/embedded-systems/embedded-c-programming-basics.md

 Little Endian system stores the least significant byte (LSB) to the lower memory address.

-Big Endian system stores the least significant byte (LSB) to the higher memory address.
+Big Endian system stores the most significant byte (MSB) to the lower memory address.